ethereum/ethereum-org-website/src/content/eth2/merge/index.md

 Originally, plans were made to implement shard chains prior to the incorporation of the Ethereum mainnet as a primary means of scaling.
 As research and development of layer 2 scaling solutions have boomed, the priority of core Ethereum devs shifted to expediting the switch a fully proof-of-stake driven mainnet.
 This means that the remaining shard chains will not be complete prior to switching mainnet to proof-of-stake.

-Currently the plan remains for shard chains to be rolled out after mainnet has merged.
 This will be an ongoing assessment from the community as to the need for potentially multiple rounds of shard chains to allow for endless scalability.

 <ButtonLink to="/eth2/shard-chains/">Shard chains</ButtonLink>